grey-market-labs/openvpn-server/README.md

          cp keys/key.crt ../

 4. Transfer the Client Cert (key.crt) and the Client Cert Key (key.key) files to your OpenVPN client.
-Also, transfer the Server Certificate (ca.crt) from the previous section to the OpenVPN client.
+Also, transfer the Certificate Authority (ca.crt) from the previous section to the OpenVPN client.
+Please note that when copying the files from the OpenVPN server that you should not modify any of the permissions on them.
+You may need to copy the files as a root user to your home directory before transferring them to another system.
+Feel free to modify the permissions on the copied files but you should delete the extra copies once you have transferred them.

 ### OpenVPN Client Setup & Configuration File